Frankfurt-Nied station: History

 The Main-Lahn Railway was opened through Nied in 1879.
 In 1888, the station was opened in the then independent village at the intersection with Rödelheimer Straße (now Oeserstraße).
 The small station building was soon insufficient and it was replaced in 1915 by a larger, prestigious building to the north-west of Oeserstraße.
 At the establishment of the Rhine-Main S-Bahn, the platforms were moved to the southeastern side of Oeserstraße and the station building lost its function.
 The level crossing on Oeserstraße was replaced by an underpass in 1988.

 The first covered bicycle rack in Frankfurt was established at Nied station in 1990; this launched the new concept of "bike and ride" for the promotion of the combination of public transport and cycling in Frankfurt.
 Since April 2008, the platforms have been equipped with digital passenger information displays.

 Operations

 The station is served by S-Bahn lines S 1 and S 2.
 The station is also served by bus line 59, which stops at the Nied Bahnhof/Lotzstraße and Nied Bahnhof/Friedhof bus stops.
-The night bus route N8 also stops at the two bus stops.

 The lines S1 and S2 normally operate at 30-minute intervals and hourly at times of low traffic, so that in combination trains run at 15 or 30 minute intervals.
 Both lines are reinforced during peak hours by services running from the west, which terminate above ground at Frankfurt Central Station, rather than running through the Frankfurt City Tunnel.
 Line S1 is also reinforced by such services at lunch time.
 The travel time to the city centre is about ten minutes.